eabglobal/NodeEnv/deps/npm/doc/cli/npm-shrinkwrap.md

 shrinkwrap will implicitly be included in A's shrinkwrap.

 ### Caveats

-Shrinkwrap files only lock down package versions, not actual package contents.
-While discouraged, a package author can republish an existing version of a package, causing shrinkwrapped packages using that version to pick up different code than they were before.
-If you want to avoid any risk that a byzantine author replaces a package you're using with code that breaks your application, you could modify the shrinkwrap file to use git URL references rather than version numbers so that npm always fetches all packages from git.

 If you wish to lock down the specific bytes included in a package, for example to have 100% confidence in being able to reproduce a